What Is Organic Gardening?

 A diverse mix of vigorous plants that make good neighbors for another.

 Leeks and chives grown near carrots help combat frustrating pests for each other.
 Nasturtiums planted with cucumbers use the same vining support, while flowers attract helpful pollinators.
 In organic vegetable gardening, crop rotation is also key.
 It keeps pests guessing and the soil replenished by not planting the same type of plant in the same spot, season after season.
 And of course gardeners grow what they like to eat.
-Bonnie® Organics makes that easy with a sizable selection of vegetable and herb plants that are certified organic.
 Feeding plants with organic plant food helps keep them strong and productive, too.

 A wide range of helpful creatures.